Introduction to AI training water use

 For that reason, the most important step is to label your factor.
 If your factor represents on-site cooling water consumption, say so.
 If it represents upstream electricity water consumption, say so.
 If it is a combined estimate, note what is included.
 Clear labeling makes the output useful even when the number is uncertain.

-Frequently asked questions (practical)
+Frequently asked questions about AI training water use

 Should I include only GPU power, or the whole cluster?